nradulovic/neon-kernel/README.md

 # eSolid Real-Time Kernel

-This is a bare-kernel, two weeks of work project.
+This is a bare-kernel, the result of two weeks of work.
 It is intended for a bigger project which already includes some synchronization mechanisms.
 The initial idea was that this kernel would only provide minimal functionality for context switching, but the kernel implementation went so nicely that I think that it